BjorneEk/proinit/README.md

 ---
 **simple project initialization script that automates the process of setting up a new project.**

-Currently suports C Java and Scala projects
+Currently suports c c++ Java and Scala projects

 ### Project: